 Webgains' localization team has established a continuous localization workflow.
 As a first step, external translators will translate new strings and review existing human and machine translations.
 After that, there is at least one round of internal reviews.
-Both translations and review of existing copy happen in small batches which are managed using the task feature in Lokalise.
+The translation and review of existing translations are both carried out in small batches which are managed using the task feature in Lokalise.
 The aim of Webgains' localization manager is to segue from waterfall to agile localization.

-The fact that the Webgains team is using Lokalise in beginning phases and that there is a dedicated person managing its use, led to localization/internationalization as a whole being more visible within the company.
+The fact that the Webgains team is using Lokalise in the early stages and that there is a dedicated person managing its use, led to localization/internationalization as a whole being more visible within the company.
 In the beginning, some developers would still randomly create new keys without making sure they didn’t already have the copy in Lokalise.
 Reassessing the user permissions and getting the translation work started parallel to the development work helped streamline this part of the process.

-Features that Webgains' localization manager enjoy the most:
+Features that Webgains' localization manager enjoys the most: